jbellis/jvector/README.md

 bandwidth is saturated during indexing and product quantization and can cause the process to slow down.
 To avoid this, index and PQ builds use a [`PhysicalCoreExecutor`](./jvector-base/src/main/java/io/github/jbellis/jvector/util/PhysicalCoreExecutor.java) to limit the amount of operations to the physical core count.
 The default value is 1/2 the processor count seen by Java.
-This may not be correct in all setups (i.e. no hyperthreads) so if you wish to override the default use the `-Djvector.physical_core_count` property.
+This may not be correct in all setups (e.g. no hyperthreading or hybrid architectures) so if you wish to override the default use the `-Djvector.physical_core_count` property.

 ## Sample code
 - The [`SiftSmall`](./jvector-examples/src/main/java/io/github/jbellis/jvector/example/SiftSmall.java) class demonstrates how to put all of the above together to index and search the